ericoporto/ags-manual-wiki/Game.md

     EnableInterface();

-will enable the user\'s interface.
+will enable the user's interface.

 *See Also:* [DisableInterface](#disableinterface),
 [IsInterfaceEnabled](#isinterfaceenabled)